aksommerville/egg2/README.md

 - - [ ] Web input config.
 - [ ] Web.
 - - [ ] Video: Determine whether border is necessary.
 Apply to main fb as needed too; right now it's only situated for id>1 textures.
+- - - This might cause inappropriate culling on MacOS (in browsers).
+Pretty big deal.
 - [ ] native: Can we use egg-stdlib's rand()?
 There might be some value in having PRNG behave exactly the same across targets.
 - [ ] native: Record and playback session.
 - [ ] macos: System language